Web Host Xml Data Pump

 3. You must have an import map named 'noblexml', for example,

-to import the data, i.e. an import map that matches the
+to import the data, i.e. an import map whose name is the same

 4. Web Host must be started with the /W3 switch to